EveryOneIsGross/scratchTHOUGHTS/non_narrativeparadigm.md

 Studying AI's Self-Organizing Systems - to understand how AI self-organizes without human-imposed narratives.
 Cross-Species Comparison: AI, Humans, and Bees - to compare different cognitive paradigms and problem-solving strategies among humans, AI, and bees.
 Each of these experiments could provide insights into how humans interpret non-narrative outputs from AI, how AI creates its own form of 'story' through self-organization, and how different forms of intelligence tackle problems, thus aiding in understanding AI's distinct cognitive paradigm and bridging gaps in understanding.

 ---

- the 'DeNarrator'.
-It is designed to identify narrative patterns in user queries and restructure them in a non-narrative, semantically-driven form.

-Pattern Recognition: First, DeNarrator utilizes a trained model to detect story structures in the user's input.
-This model could be based on narrative theory, identifying elements such as characters, conflicts, themes, resolutions, and so forth.

-Highlighting Narrative: Once a narrative structure is detected, DeNarrator highlights these narrative elements to the user.
-This might involve explicitly pointing out the characters, the conflict, the resolution, and any other key narrative components.

-Stripping Narrative: The next step involves DeNarrator reformulating the user's query in a way that removes these narrative elements.
-This could involve focusing on the raw facts, actions, or data points mentioned by the user, and presenting them in a non-sequential or non-narrative format.

-Semantic Representation: Finally, DeNarrator presents the user's query in this new, semantically-focused form.
-This might involve using a structured data format, a visual representation, or simply a list of the key components and their relationships.

-This could result in quite a different conversation experience.
-For instance, a user might input: "I woke up feeling sad because I remembered it's the anniversary of my dog's passing."
-The DeNarrator could respond: "You're experiencing sadness.
-Key data points: current state (awake), emotional state (sadness), remembered event (dog's passing anniversary)."

-The potential applications for such a chatbot could be intriguing.
-It might be used as a tool for helping people examine their experiences from a different perspective, or for generating different kinds of outputs for analysis in fields like social sciences, psychotherapy, or user experience research.
-Moreover, this might also help in developing AI systems that can process human experiences in a non-narrative format, fostering a better understanding of AI's distinct cognitive paradigm.

----